My Favorite Sportswear Companies

 Many of their backpacks also have hip and chest harnesses to distribute the weight making a heavy backpack infinitely more comfortable to carry.
 Mammut’s hiking pants are also excellent with zippers on the sides to aerate the leg and above the knee to zip off the bottom and turn the pants to shorts as outdoor temperatures rise.
 The company also makes climbing harnesses, ropes, sleeping bags, lamps, shoes, boots, and helmets.

-Peak Performance makes jackets in amazing colors but the fit is what will sell you.
+Peak Performance makes jackets in amazing colors but the fit is what will convince you to buy the products.
 Slim cut with the right arm length, peak performance jackets are a standout.
 To view the company’s complete product line, go to http://www.peakperformance.com/.